 Manage Moss States and Packages

-Moss keeps track of packaging-related operations that change the state of the /usr directory by creating a new filesystem transaction (fstx) for each associated moss operation, be it package installation, removal or upgrades.
+Moss keeps track of packaging-related operations that change the state of the /usr directory by creating a new filesystem transaction (fstx) for each associated moss operation, be it package installation, removal, or upgrades.

-Check the current state
+Check the current active state

-Section titled “Check the current state”- List the active state to confirm what is running right now.
+Section titled “Check the current active state”- List the active state to confirm what is running right now.

 moss state active- Review the state history when you need context for a rollback.